In this article, we discuss the following functions -

 must be specified correctly

-family = "poisson"
+and family = "poisson"

-process parameters and the boundary adjustment parameter, given by the
+boundary adjustment parameter, given by the argument

-argument boundary
+boundary

 , which if not supplied, defaults to 0.5.
+For

-For details on the priors and its default value, see function
+details on the priors and its default value, see function

 documentation.